-I pressed on in non-commercial radio as host of an arts and culture program.
-On the production team of the eclectic San Francisco talk show, KQED’s “FORUM,” I spoke with industry experts and created interview questions on topics like deregulation of the power industry, documentary filmmaking, and education.
+I also pursued an affection for public broadcasting as host of an arts and culture program for several years.
+Later, working in production on the eclectic San Francisco talk show, KQED’s “FORUM,” I did pre-interviews on topics like deregulation of the power industry, documentary filmmaking, and education.

 I specialized in writing case studies about design firms for trade publications like “The New Architect” where I learned more about how to write for several different audiences and to give factual, cogent public information.
 I also wrote tiny film reviews for magazines like “Wired,” motivational copy for an ed/tech company, and reported on education for a KQED blog “MindShift.”

 Going back even further to my days at a rock and roll web ‘zine Addicted to Noise, I took any interview that was offered.
 This early practice taught me to sift for the glittering bit of truth.
 The gig was also helpful in overcoming shyness; it satisfied a yen to challenge myself socially.

 In a suite on the 19th floor I sat down with British 60’s troubadour Donovan.
 I was schooled on Russian poetry by John Doe and Exene Cervenka.
 I couldn’t believe my luck at meeting my musical heroes on a US tour from Twickenham, England.
 American filmmaker Michael Moore was the biggest mensch I’ve met so far.